AliSafari-IT/asafarim-webapp/apps/base-ui/md-docs/CurrentProjects/igs-pharma/fullstack-react-dotnet-pharmacy.md

+---
-# IGS Pharma - Fullstack React & .NET Pharmacy System
+title: "IGS Pharma - Fullstack React & .NET Pharmacy System"
+description: "Comprehensive pharmacy management system with React frontend and .NET Core backend"
+date: "2025-07-11"
+tags: ["react", "dotnet", "pharmacy", "fullstack"]
+---

 ## Project Overview

 IGS Pharma is a comprehensive pharmacy management system with a modern React frontend and a .NET Core backend.
 The application follows clean architecture principles and provides a user-friendly interface for browsing and purchasing pharmaceutical products.

 ## Architecture

 ### Frontend

 - **React 18+** with functional components and hooks
 - **TypeScript** for type safety and better developer experience
 - **Redux Toolkit** for state management